justin-ham61/SmartBulbController/README.md

 # Set Up Guide

+1. Gather all materials listed in the parts document, you can order the PCB using the provided files or wire the device with a breadboard following the schematics.
+2. Prepare config file before flashing the device (Instruction shown below).
+3. Once the device is put together, flash the device with the firmware and required libraries using the Arduino IDE.
+4. Device set up will run automatically on initial start up.
+    - This step includes the device searching for bulbs as outlined in the config file on the local wifi network.
+    - Having the device connected to a computer and reading the Serial output will help with any connectivity issues.
+    - Notes about better connection below
+5. Once set up, all lightbulbs named in the config file should show up on the main menu.
+6. The first 5 lights can be toggled with the 5 switches.

+## Config File Instruction
 In order to flash the ESP32 module with the firmware, the user must update the config file with some information.
 - Home Wifi SSID (name) and Password
 - Names of all light bulbs they want